 Adapting offices isn’t just about the space or how it’s used.
-Branding and messaging remain crucial, as do staff wellbeing and creating a comfortable environment.
+Branding and messaging remain crucial, as do staff well-being and creating a comfortable environment.
 So don’t overlook these things.
 Here are some of the related aspects we’ve seen really taking off in recent months:

-#1 An environment providing a ‘home from home’
+#1 An environment providing a ‘home-from-home’

 While some people feel they work better in an office setting, others have adapted and indeed learned to love our homeworking environments.
-So more of us are perhaps looking for a ‘home from home’ when we go to work.
+So more of us are perhaps looking for a ‘home-from-home’ when we go to work.
 That could mean touches such as softer lighting, comfy group workspaces with floor cushions, sofas or beanbags, for example, which will boost employee wellbeing and make people feel more at home, which is, after all, where they’ve been for the last 18 months.

 #2 Focus on wellbeing

 Employee wellbeing has never been more vital to CEOs and office teams.
 Traditionally, the typical British office has been frankly a rather dismal place to spend time.